 Sampling scheme and scales of diversity

-Regional distance scales were investigated by sampling the North and the South ends of Salar Grande, a salar located in the Northern part of the Atacama Desert (Robinson et al., 2015) (Fig. 1).
+A total of 132 biological samples across three independent sampling efforts at the different distance scales were collected.
+Regional distance scales were investigated in February 2017 by sampling the North and the South ends of Salar Grande, a salar located in the Northern part of the Atacama Desert (Robinson et al., 2015) (Fig. 1).
 Samples of halite nodules were collected from 500m2 areas at each end of the salar, with 39 samples from the North site and 46 samples from the South site (Supp.
-Data 1).
+Data 1, “Large Scale”).
 The North and South regions were 19km apart and were at a similar distance to the Pacific Ocean (11.6km for the North site and 9.9km for South site).
 However, the height of the Coastal Mountain Range separating the salar from the Ocean was significantly different, with 450m-804m above salar level in the North and 58m-205m above salar level in the South.
-A hill at the North location was used for comparing halite microbiome composition at landscape distance scales.
+For more localized landscape distance scales, a hill at the North location was sampled in February 2016.
 The hill had 32m of elevation gain over 330m.
-On Feb 2, 2016, 19 samples were collected from the top of the hill, and 12 from the bottom.
+19 samples were collected from the top of the hill, and 12 from the bottom.
 In both sampling locations, nodules were collected in 20m2 regions (Supp.
-Data 1).
-For the local distance scale, we performed a more detailed sampling of 6 halite nodules collected in a 10m2 area at the top of the North hill on Feb 20, 2018.
+Data 1, “Medium Scale”).
+For the local distance scale, we performed a more detailed sampling of 6 halite nodules collected in a 10m2 area at the top of the North hill in February 2018.
 These nodules were vertically sliced with a mechanical saw two times, separating them into three pieces.
 In each slice, the top, middle, and bottom sampling locations were determined by selecting three equidistant positions along the vertical axis (Supp.
-Data 1).
+Data 1, “Small Scale”).
 Due to the high number of samples, we harvested nodules for the different spatial scales on different dates (Supp.
 Data 1), however, all direct comparisons were performed between samples collected at the same scale and on the same date.
 In the field, halite nodules were harvested by breaking them open with a sterilized hammer and collecting colonized pieces (1-10cm across) from the center of the nodules in sterile Whirl-pack bags.
 Nodule pieces were stored in dark in dry conditions for up to 8 weeks, until further processing.
 Entire nodules were also wrapped in plastic, transported to the lab, and stored in similar conditions.

 Environmental conditions

-Landscape- and regional-scale atmospheric relative humidity (RH) and temperature (T) conditions were recorded for one year with HOBO Pro v2 External T/RH Data Loggers installed 1 meter above the ground at each of the sampling locations.
+Landscape- and regional-scale atmospheric relative humidity (RH) and temperature (T) conditions were recorded for one year with HOBO Pro v2 External T/RH Data Loggers installed 1 meter above the ground at each of the three major sampling locations (North-Top, North-Bottom, and South).
 RH and T data were used to estimate the occurrence frequency and average duration of dew (when RH>95%) and fog (when RH>99%) events at each site.
 Intra-nodule RH and T conditions were recorded for one year with the same sensors installed inside three representative halite nodules within a 10 m2 area at the North-Top location.
 Probes were installed in the top, center, and bottom of the halite by drilling holes in close proximity to the desired position, inserting the probe, and sealing the hole back with a commercial resin.
 In all cases, the data loggers were set to record measurements every 30 minutes.

 Light transmission measurements inside halite nodules